Search This Blog

 Mountains at Collioure by André Derain certainly is a little wild, and reminds me quite a bit of Van Gogh’s paintings, too.

-In the painting you can see those vivid colors and repetitive brush strokes which which gave the Fauves’ paintings a very rough, unfinished look compared to the other artwork at that time.
+In the painting, you can see vivid colours and repetitive brushstrokes, which gave the Fauves’ paintings a very rough, unfinished look compared to other artwork at that time.

 The most famous painting from the Fauvism movement, however, is probably Matisse’sGreen Stripe.

-In this portrait of his wife, Matisse used solid colors throughout, and depended entirely upon the intensity of his colors to create depth and shape.
+In this portrait of his wife, Matisse used solid colours throughout and relied entirely on the intensity of his colours to create depth and shape.

 Thick black lines and rough brush strokes completed the image.